Philip2024394/website-massage-/LEAD_GENERATION_SYSTEM_COMPLETE.md

 ### For Members
 - ✅ No monthly subscription required
-- ✅ Pay only for leads you accept (Rp 50,000 each)
+- ✅ Pay only for leads you accept (25% of booking price each)
 - ✅ 5-minute response window
 - ✅ WhatsApp integration for lead notifications
 - ✅ One-click accept/decline links